Forgemind-git/Gmail-classifier/README.md

 ## 🎥 Watch the Tutorial

-Check out the full tutorial on the ForgeMindAI YouTube channel: [[YouTube Link Here](https://youtu.be/uwmXoEaL34s)]
+Check out the full tutorial on the ForgeMindAI YouTube channel: [[YouTube Link Here](https://youtu.be/ZqWQwbzvrac)]

 ## To import the workflow to your n8n
-* go to the 3 dots in the top right corner after creating a workflow.
+* Go to the 3 dots in the top right corner after creating a workflow.
-* Select import from file and select this file. (ollama-calculator-agent.json)
+* Select import from file and select this file.
+(Gmail_Classifier.json)
   ![N8N import](./assets/import_workflow.png)

 For any queries on this repo, contact us on the following social handles: